katearothney/katearothney/README.md

 ## 🛠️ What I'm building
 **AI Safety**
 - **[AI Regulation Readiness](https://github.com/katearothney/ai-regulation-readiness)**: plain-English, testable readiness checks and an eval-plan tool for the EU AI Act and California's AI rules.
-* [Dating App Provenance](https://github.com/katearothney/dating-app-provenance): an evidence-graded case for detecting and labeling AI-generated photos, video, and voice on dating apps, built from a verified profile full of AI images and the research showing people cannot tell real faces from synthetic ones.

 **Research**
 - **[Human Guardrails](https://github.com/katearothney/human-guardrails):** an evidence-graded exploration of how AI affects human capacities like thinking, memory, and judgment, and the guardrails that might help keep them intact.
-* **[Dating App Provenance](https://github.com/katearothney/dating-app-provenance)**: an evidence-graded case for detecting and labeling AI-generated photos, video, and voice on dating apps, built from a verified profile full of AI images and the research showing people cannot tell real faces from synthetic ones.
+* **[Dating App Provenance](https://github.com/katearothney/dating-app-provenance)**: an evidence-graded case for detecting and labeling AI-generated photos, video, and voice on dating apps

 **Product Marketing**